rmorishima/PBHYB/README.md

 # PBHYB
-Source files for a particle-based hybrid code for planet formation Instruction for particle-based hybrid code (PBHYB) for planetary accretion
+Source files for a particle-based hybrid code for planet formation

+Instruction for particle-based hybrid code (PBHYB) for planetary accretion

-Ryuji Morishima (fastspin@hotmail.co.jp)
+Ryuji Morishima (fastspin@hotmail.co.jp),
 Feb.
 1, 2018

 1. Configuration

-There are five directories in the pbhyb package.// a)source:   the source files of PBHYB b)mdl2:     a part of the source file which handles
+There are five directories in the pbhyb package.

+a)source:   the source files of PBHYB

+b)mdl2:     a part of the source file which handles
-            the machine dependent layer (mdl) c)analysis: analysis programs, including
+            the machine dependent layer (mdl)

+c)analysis: analysis programs, including
-            an initial condition generator d)pebble_run: an example run with pebble supply in a gaseous disk; Run1 of Morishima (2018) (w. collisional destruction) e)planetesimal_run : another example run starting with planetesimals only w/o a gaseous disk (perfect merging)
+            an initial condition generator

+d)pebble_run: an example run with pebble supply in a gaseous disk; Run1 of Morishima (2018) (w. collisional destruction)

+e)planetesimal_run : another example run starting with planetesimals only w/o a gaseous disk (perfect merging)

 Units in PBHYB are: solar mass = 1, G = 1, 1 AU = 1.